 The PlayStation family of systems has always had an expansive library of games, with thousands of choices for players to choose from.
 Sony has continued to welcome new and exclusive titles into the fold as well, so the PS5 is the only place to experience titles like Ratchet & Clank: Rift Apart, Demon’s Souls or Astro's Playroom.

 The PS5 is still a fairly new console, so there are still plenty more games on their way.
 You can play the best PS4 games on PS5, thanks to the system's comprehensive backwards compatibility.
-Whether you want to bring your classic favorites to the new console or feel like delving into the past, you'll have the ability to do so with the PS5.
 Running out of storage?
 Using its internal expansion port, we upgraded our PS5 SSD, and the results were surprising.
+Although, it's dependent on actually finding a PS5 restock, which might be difficult as Sony has lowered its production target for 2022.

 Read on to learn about the best PS5 games, and determine which titles are the best for you.
-And if you want to see what our favorite games of the year are, check out our list of the best games of 2021.
+You can also check our PS5 exclusives vs. Xbox exclusives story to see how the two libraries stack up.
+And be sure to check out our tips for saving money on video games (opens in new tab).

 What are the best PS5 games?